 - New York (JFK) to London (LHR) in business class operated by British Airways

-If you don’t have all the Avios you need to redeem an award, it’s worth looking at the latest offer on the British Airways Visa Signature® Card, which could land you 75,000 bonus Avios after you spend $5,000 on purchases within the first three months of account opening.
+If you're still a bit short on Avios and need a few more for your next award flight, it’s worth looking at the latest offer on the British Airways Visa Signature® Card, which could land you 75,000 bonus Avios after you spend $5,000 on purchases within the first three months of account opening.

-The current offer is a great way to jumpstart your points balances for your next big trip — hopefully using one of the methods to avoid fuel surcharges.
+The card's current welcome offer is a great way to kickstart your Avios balance for your next big trip — hopefully using one of the methods to avoid fuel surcharges.

-Additional credit cards that offer Avios via welcome bonuses include the Aer Lingus Visa Signature® Card and Iberia Visa Signature® Card.
+Additional travel rewards credit cards that offer Avios via welcome bonuses include the Aer Lingus Visa Signature® Card and Iberia Visa Signature® Card.

 While not always a great value, you can always buy additional Avios.
 Be sure to keep an eye out for offers that allow you to buy Avios with a bonus or discount.
 During promotional periods, purchasing Avios can become a feasible and lucrative way of topping off your account.